 1970s - 80s

-- Tembec acquires Temiscaming, Québec pulp mill from a large multinational and the company is born in 1972.
+- Tembec is formed in 1972 and acquires the shuttered Temiscaming, Québec pulp mill from a large multinational in 1973.

 - Tembec acquires mills and related operations in Ontario, Québec, B.C. and the U.S. throughout the 90s.